rima-15/2025_GP_14/README.md

     `madar_app/android/unityLibrary/build.gradle`
     with the file you downloaded.

+# Note:
+We shared the Unity project as a ZIP on Google Drive because Unity files exceed GitHub’s size limits and the unityLibrary output differs across devices.
+Using a ZIP ensures a consistent, stable version of the AR project that can be opened and exported reliably with Unity 6.
 ### Run the App

 To launch the app on an Android device or emulator, use: